General Entrance Requirements

 - Application forms properly completed.
 Please note: your date of arrival in Israel must be indicated on this form.

-- Applicants from abroad should enclose a postal order or a check for $130 US or equivalent in other currency made out to Tel Aviv University to cover the registration fee.
+- Applicants from abroad should enclose a receipt of Bank transaction for $150 US or equivalent in other currency made out to Tel Aviv University to cover the registration fee.
 This fee is non-refundable.

 - A matriculation certificate/high school diploma including a transcript of record; certificates attesting post-matriculation study, if any.

 - Official transcript of higher education (if any), including grade point average and an explanation of the scale of grades.

 - Applicants who are studying in a Preparatory Year Program (Mechina) are required to supply a certificate of participation from the Mechina office.
 Upon completing the Mechina, applicants must submit an authorized final certificate from the Mechina and an authorized copy of grades (each grade should be at least 60), including the average or final grade.
 This must be done no later than September 30, 2024.
 Applicants completing a Mechina program are requested to submit a final certificate including 4 subjects (one of these subjects must be mathematics) with a minimum grade of 60 (no exemption grade).
 Mechina students of current academic year 2023/24, are not eligible to apply to Medicine and Dental Medicine for the academic year 2024/25.
 Such students may apply at the earliest for the academic year 2025/26.
 Please note that the Mechina beginning February 2024 (second semester) does not finish in time for candidates to apply for acceptance to the fall semester in November 2024.